frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 "And looking up, Abraham saw a ram caught by its horns in the bush.
 Abraham took the ram and offered it as a burnt offering in place of his son.
 Abraham called the place, 'Yahweh provides'; and hence, the saying today, 'On the mountain, Yahweh provides'" (Gen 22:13-14).

-We don\'t know what plans God may have behind the things He asks of us, what great things he may want to achieve in us and through us---possibly, miracles.
+We don\'t know what plans God may have behind the things He asks of us, what great things He may want to achieve in us and through us---possibly, miracles.

 I was at a meeting of some pro-life people in another country one time, and there was a nun speaking.
 She was talking about somebody who perhaps should have been a bit more pro-life than they were, and she said a phrase, "I believe in miracles."